 QA and testing

 Manual QA is often skipped to cut budget.
 This is a false economy.
 A proper QA pass before launch costs $2,000–$5,000 and catches the kind of bugs that churn users on day one.
 Skip it and you'll pay for it in reputation.
+Use a structured pre-launch checklist so nothing slips — ours is here: the ultimate MVP launch checklist.

 Legal and compliance